carefulcomputer/node-red-contrib-settings-vault/README.md

 - Any other configuration data your flows need

 **How it works:**

+Think of a vault like a drawer in a filing cabinet.
+Inside this drawer, you have multiple folders (called "groups"), and each folder contains labeled papers (your configuration values).

+For example, a vault named "Production Settings" might contain:
+- A folder labeled "apiService" with papers for: baseUrl, apiKey, timeout
+- A folder labeled "database" with papers for: host, port, username, password
+- A folder labeled "emailServer" with papers for: smtp, port, credentials

 All values are encrypted using Node-RED's built-in credential encryption mechanism and stored in the `flows_cred.json` file.
-This ensures sensitive data never appears in plain text in your `flows.json` file, while keeping everything in one place for easy management.
+This ensures sensitive data never appears in plain text in your `flows.json` file.

 **No external dependencies:**
 This module uses only Node-RED's native encryption functionality.
 No external libraries, no additional setup, no separate vault servers to maintain.